Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Perturbation equations and various calculation methods

 For the polynomial $P_{k}\left(\epsilon\right)$, we consider a class of rational functions known as Pad\'e approximants, denoted by

 where $\tilde{n}+\tilde{m}=k$, and near $\epsilon=0$ which satisfies:

 The Pad\'e approximants significantly enhances the accuracy of the WKB method, facilitating inferences regarding the asymptotic behavior of the WKB series.
-Further details on the Pad\'e approximants are provided in paper \cite{Konoplya:2019hlu}.
+Further details on the Pad\'e approximants can be found in Ref. \cite{Konoplya:2019hlu}.

 Additionally, the outburst of overtone cannot be theoretically determined by the WKB formula when the multipole number $\ell$ is less than the overtone number $\mathrm{n}$.
-Hence, we will stipulate $\ell>\mathrm{n}$ in our calculations.
+Hence, throughout our analysis, we restrict ourselves to the case $\ell>\mathrm{n}$.